World carbon dioxide emissions drop 7% in pandemic-hit 2020

 Scientists say this drop is chiefly because people are staying home, traveling less by car and plane, and that emissions are expected to jump back up after the pandemic ends.
 Ground transportation makes up about one-fifth of emissions of carbon dioxide, the chief man-made heat-trapping gas.

-“Of course, lockdown is absolutely no the way to tackle climate change,” said study co-author Corinne LeQuere, a climate scientist at the University of East Anglia.
+“Of course, lockdown is absolutely not the way to tackle climate change,” said study co-author Corinne LeQuere, a climate scientist at the University of East Anglia.

 The same group of scientists months ago predicted emission drops of 4% to 7%, depending on the progression of COVID-19.
 A second coronavirus wave and continued travel reductions pushed the decrease to 7%, LeQuere said.